 If you want to hang out closer to the ship, Phillipsburg has many shops to explore as well as a beach.
 Don’t miss this opportunity to visit the Guavaberry Emporium on Front Street and taste Saint Maarten’s legendary liqueur.
 Just be sure to check with the ship and know the rules about what quantities of liqueur you can bring back on board if you’re purchasing some as a souvenir.
 If you still have time, pay a visit to the St. Maarten Zoological Park.
 It’s the largest in the Caribbean and you’ll find an amazing variety of birds, including local species, there.

 There are a lot of great beach front restaurants serving up the fresh catch, Caribbean lobster and conch fritters.
 We particularly like The Greenhouse, which has a lively environment with crab races and live music.

 4. Kayak to Pinel Island

 Pinel Island is a little slice of heaven just off the Cul de Sac on the French side.
 There’s a beautiful shallow reef surrounding the island, making it a great spot for snorkeling right from the beach.
-You can hire a taxi to take you out to the Cul de Sac and rent your kayaks in advance online.
+You can hire a taxi to take you out to the Cul de Sac and rent your kayaks.
 If you don’t have your own snorkel gear, you can rent that too.
 The Yellow Beach Bar on Pinel Islands serves up an incredible lobster lunch from freshly caught Caribbean spiny lobsters.
 You’ll probably even see the lobster traps set up when you snorkel around the island.